-- A signed request or phone call by the parent must be received including the name of the person who is picking up the child. - Parents or drivers must come to the guard office at the main gate to pick up their child.
-The guard will contact the office and child will be brought out. - No child will be released to anyone other than a parent, guardian or authorized person.
+- A signed request or phone call by the parent must be received including the name of the person who is picking up the child. - Parents or drivers must come to the reception desk to pick up their child.
+Please wait at the desk and do not go to the classroom. - No child will be released to anyone other than a parent, guardian or authorized person.

-- Students may not go home with other students unless the school has written or verbal permission from their parent/guardian and the parent/guardian of the other student. - Non-bus riders are not allowed to take the bus.
+• Students may not go home with other students unless the school has written or verbal permission from their parent/guardian and the parent/guardian of the other student.